 - Political parties form coalitions to ensure majorities.
-Division of power (ministry posts). - Companies cooperate to safe ressources. - People buy expensive things together they could not afford to buy alone. - Buildings are built by several people with different capabilities (craftsmen, electricians, architects, ...).
-Who should earn how much?
+Division of power (ministry posts). - Companies cooperate to save ressources. - People buy expensive things together they could not afford to buy alone. - Buildings are built by several people with different capabilities (craftsmen, electricians, architects, ...).
+Who should earn how much? - People share a taxi.
+How to split the fare?

-- Which coalition should/will form? - How should the value be divided among the members?
+- Which coalition should/will form? - We assume usually the grand coalition, provided this is rational. - How should the value be divided among the members?